alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 ---

 I'm good at puzzlehunts.
-I thought about equivocating this, saying I *think* I'm good at puzzlehunts, or relatively strong at puzzlehunts, but, no, I'm just good at them.
-I've been on the winning MIT Mystery
-Hunt team (twice), and most recently was on the 2nd place team for the [Who Killed Ickey?](https://ickeytreasurehunt.com/leaderboard) treasure hunt.
+I thought about equivocating this, saying I *think* I'm good at puzzlehunts, or relatively good at puzzlehunts, but I've been on a winning MIT Mystery Hunt team twice and recently was on the 2nd place team for the [Who Killed Ickey?](https://ickeytreasurehunt.com/leaderboard) treasure hunt.
-Those cover the spectrum between hunts where the winner is the one with fastest break-ins (Mystery Hunt), and ones where it's more about pure execution speed (Ickey).
+These were definitely team efforts, but I know I made significant contributions in both, and those hunts cover the spectrum between puzzlehunts where the winner is the one with fastest break-ins (Mystery Hunt), and ones where it's more about pure execution speed (Ickey).
-Empirically, I'm good at both.
 After doing puzzlehunts for well over a decade, I've picked up some habits I'd like to share.

-**If you are new to puzzlehunts, you are not the target audience.** I mean, feel free to keep reading!
+**If you are new to puzzlehunts, you are not the target audience of this post.** I mean, feel free to keep reading!
 But I will be assuming a bunch of background knowledge and won't be trying to explain what a puzzle is or what a meta is and so forth.
 If you're new, I recommend [Introduction to Puzzlehunts](https://blog.vero.site/post/puzzlehunts)